 - Adenocarcinoma cervical cancer is less common.
 This develops from a glandular cell (a cell that makes mucus) within the cervical canal, which becomes cancerous.

 Both types are diagnosed and usually treated in a similar way.

 Who gets cervical cancer?

-Most cases develop in women aged in their 30s or 40s.
+Most cases develop in women aged between 25 and 45.
 Some cases develop in older and younger women.
 It is rare in women aged under 25 years.

-Cervical cancer is the twelfth most common type of cancer in women in the UK.
-The number of cases diagnosed each year has fallen over recent years.
+Cervical cancer is the fourteenth most common type of cancer in women in the UK.
+The number of cases diagnosed each year has mostly fallen over recent years.
 This is because cervical cancer can be prevented by regular cervical screening tests.
 In less developed parts of the world, cervical cancer is the second or third most common type of cancer in women.